mvrkvincent/RecApp2.0/frontend-react/README.md

 > "No Magic, Just JavaScript"

 1. Initialize package management with `npm init`.
-We are using NPM but there are other options avalible.
+We are using NPM but there are other options available.
 Follow the default prompts, customizing where you see fit.
 This will generate a `package.json`.

-2. Install dependancies `npm i`:
+2. Install dependencies `npm i`:
     - React - Modern frontend library
       - `react`
       - `react-dom`